Valentin Costache

-Valentin Ionuț Costache ([valenˈtin joˈnuts kosˈtake]; born 2 August 1998) is a Romanian professional footballer who plays as a winger or as an attacking midfielder for Liga I club Rapid București.
+Valentin Ionuț Costache ([valenˈtin joˈnuts kosˈtake]; born 2 August 1998) is a Romanian professional footballer who plays as a winger or as an attacking midfielder for Liga I club UTA Arad.

 Club career

 Dinamo București

 Costache joined the youth setup of Dinamo București from hometown club CSȘ Videle in 2014.
 On 20 December the following year, he made his senior debut by coming on as a 62nd-minute substitute for Bogdan Gavrilă in a 1–1 Liga I draw against CFR Cluj.
 On 14 February 2016, he netted the only goal of a match against Botoșani in the same competition.

 Costache was loaned out to second division side Afumați for the 2016–17 campaign, where he managed to score six goals from 23 games all competitions comprised.
 On 30 July 2017, he scored his first Dinamo goal upon his return to Bucharest in a 1–0 away victory over Liga I defending champions Viitorul Constanța.